 - If you have a medical problem which may lead to an emergency, such as fits, diabetes, asthma or if you are on any medication e.g. blood pressure tablets write details on the reverse of your number.
 Please email details before the race.

 - Wear appropriate clothing for the weather.
 On a cold, wet day you can become very cold if you slow down or walk; a hat and gloves prevent heat loss and can be carried if not worn.

 - If it is hot wear loose mesh clothing, start slowly, and pick out the shade on the course.

-- Do not stand about: This will certainly make you blood pressure go low and you are likely to faint.
+- Do not stand about: This will certainly make your blood pressure go low and you are likely to faint.
 Keep walking or sit down for a few minutes.
-You will tend to get cold once your muscles stop working so.
-Go to the Bag Collection Area or wherever your clothes are stored and change into warm, dry clothing.
+You will tend to get cold once your muscles stop working so once finished, go to the Bag Collection Area or wherever your clothes are stored and change into warm, dry clothing.
 Foil blankets do not stop you from getting cold.

 - Drink as soon as you can because your body will be short of water and sugar; sports drinks, cereal bars, or your favourite post training snack.